 Explore His Earth, Volume I

-Explore His Earth (Volume I) has a total of 243 pages—168 in the book, the rest on the CD.
+Explore His Earth (Volume I) has a total of 243 pages—168 in the book, the rest in the downloadable files.
 It is printed with a larger font than the second volume.
 The combination of the larger font and slightly fewer pages than the second volume results in significantly less lesson material (text) to be read with students.
 However, this volume has lots of "Too-Fun-to-Resist Excursions!"—two per lesson.
 These are mostly hands-on activities such as constructing a papier maché globe or conducting a relatively simple science experiment.
 These activities are especially good for children in the early to middle elementary grades who generally need more hands-on learning.
 Each lesson has a "Tell the folks at home all about it!" activity that is actually a narration.
 Prompting questions for the narrations are provided.
-In addition, for each lesson children create an oversize postcard using templates from the CD-ROM.
+In addition, for each lesson children create an oversize postcard using templates from the downloadable files.
 Postcard creation serves as a "notebooking" activity.
 These are to be collected together with a single ring for review and reference.

 One of the important reasons to study geography is to understand other people and their cultures from God's perspective and to develop a loving concern for them.
 To that end, Voskamp includes a "Reaching Out to His World" activity at the end of each lesson.
-It discusses a topic such as homelessness, how earthquakes affect people's live, and the activities of Mercy Ships, and then suggests prayer and/or actions in response.
+It discusses a topic such as homelessness, how earthquakes affect people's lives, and the activities of Mercy Ships, and then suggests prayer and/or actions in response.
 Additional resources such as books and videos are recommended under "For Further Exploration."

-This first volume, Explore His Earth, really lays the foundation for later geography studies, covering topics like the globe, the atmosphere, continents, oceans, seasons, weather, climate, structure of the Earth, plate tectonics, earthquakes, volcanoes, latitude, and longitude.
+This first volume, Explore His Earth, really lays the foundation for later geography studies, covering topics like the globe, the atmosphere, continents, oceans, seasons, weather, climate, the structure of the Earth, plate tectonics, earthquakes, volcanoes, latitude, and longitude.

 Explore the Holy Land, Volume II

 Explore the Holy Land (Volume II), co-authored by Tonia Peckover, shifts into more content and adds significant cultural studies as students learn about Turkey, Israel, Egypt, Iraq, Saudi Arabia, and Jordan.
-Study of each country is divided into two or three sections, so the material goes quite in-depth.
+The study of each country is divided into two or three sections, so the material goes quite in-depth.
 Reading material even within each lesson is split into sections to keep it manageable.
 This volume uses "Field Notes" rather than "Tell the folks at home all about it!" for students to narrate what they have learned after each section of reading.
 Rather than postcards, students create a "Travel Log" with map work and notes from their studies.
-These should be collected into a notebook.
+These should be collected in a notebook.
 A "Bringing it Home" section at the end of each lesson suggests resources for related art, music, and books, plus an occasional poem or recipe to try.

 Culminating each group of lessons on a country is a "Go into all the world…" prayer for the people about whom the children have learned.
 You might have noticed that this volume lacks the "Excursions"—experiments and hands-on activities—of the first volume.
 While there are map work, narration, and drawing activities, as well as the occasional recipe to cook up, there's a definite shift toward a more "academic" approach.